Sandy5433/Social-network-API/README.md

   - [Contributing](#contributing)
   - [Questions](#questions)
   ## Usage
-  To use the application, simply run the application on the command line with MySQL to trigger a series of questions.
-You'll be presented with choices to view or add department, role or employee to the database.
-Based on your selection, you will be prompted to answer various questions to add to, or update the database.
-A nicely formatted table will be presented when user choose to view the database.
-  Once you have finished viewing or updating the database, choose 'Quit' to exit the application.
-Here is a walkthrough video to demonstrate the usage of this application: [Link to walkthrough video](https://drive.google.com/file/d/1FJH3jYu2Eu0kmOGSVJuaIrJUvSW5-j6l/view)
+  You can view the response of each API request by testing the routes in Insomnia.
+Using GET request to retrieve data information of each model.
+To retrieve a specific user or thought, enter the id number in the url to selectively view one data.
+Use the POST request for creating new user, thought or reaction.
+Simply enter the values of the new data and send the url, then the new data will be added to the database.
+You can update the user details via PUT request, and delete the user with DEL request quoting their id number in the url.
+Here is a walkthrough video to demonstrate the usage of this application: [Link to walkthrough video](https://drive.google.com/file/d/1B7aOyodbm2odQZAQqkyhPpZ86_DA02HH/view)
   ## Installation
-  The Employee database app requires Node.js, Inquirer, MySQL and Console.table npm packages to run in Visual Studio.
-You will need to install these by entering "npm i" in your terminal.
-Once installed, simply enter "node index.js" in the terminal to run the application.
+  The Social Network API Backend code requires Mongoose and Express packages to connect the database to API calls.
+Dayjs is used for formatting date and time.
+You will need to install the packages by entering "npm i" in visual studio command line.
+Once installed, run "npm run start" to start the application server.
+The various API request routes can then be tested in Insomnia.
   ## Contributing
   If you would like to contribute to this project, head to my GitHub page to see details of the application code.
 You can also contact me via my email below for any suggestions and feedback.
   ## Questions